Top 10 things to do in Bahamas

 Nassau, Capital of Bahamas

 Your visit to the Bahamas is incomplete without exploring the beautiful Nassau city.
 Despite huge crowds, Nassau remains one of the most visited locations in the Bahamas.
 Nassau is blessed with a blend of nature and history.
 There are hundreds of attractions to explore in this spectacular city.
-You can relax on the sand of its most popular and beautiful Paradise beach or simply enjoy swimming in its crystal clear blue water.
+You can relax on the sand of its most popular and beautiful Paradise Beach or simply enjoy swimming in its crystal clear blue water.
 Nassau is home to many historical attractions that are worth exploring.
 Some of the major highlights include “The Cloisters” which features many gardens, statues, and fountains with a breathtaking view of the Nassau Harbor.
-Another beautiful landmark of Nassau is “Queen’s Staircase” that is located in the Fort Fincastle Historic Complex.
+Another beautiful landmark of Nassau is “Queen’s Staircase” which is located in the Fort Fincastle Historic Complex.

 Pig Beach